sandra-calvo/smarthomes/README.md

     <kbd>Ctrl</kbd>+<kbd>A</kbd> -->
     <kbd>Ctrl</kbd>+<kbd>C</kbd>

-Import the flow to Node RED by simply clickcing on the 3 white lines on the top right corner of the Node-RED window.
+Import the flow to Node-RED by simply clicking on the 3 white lines on the top right corner of the Node-RED window.
 Import -> Clipboard.
 Paste the content.
 This is the flow we are importing: